Dr. Melanie Freeman, C. Psych.

 Dr. Freeman has worked with children and youth between 2 and 19 years of age.
 She has experience assessing and treating a number of client populations, including those affected by or managing Autism Spectrum Disorder, Attention-Deficit/Hyperactivity Disorder, learning disabilities, intellectual disabilities, developmental delays, Fetal Alcohol Spectrum Disorder (FASD), physical disabilities, hearing impairment, behavioural issues, anxiety and mood disorders, obsessive-compulsive and related disorders, complex and relational trauma, attachment concerns and parental separation/divorce.
 Dr. Freeman assisted in the organization of a pilot FASD Assessment Clinic in Chatham-Kent and held the position of Lead Psychologist on the diagnostic team.
 She is trained to offer the Incredible Years® Parenting Program, and her credentials also include registration as a Circle of Security Parent Facilitator and certification as a Child and Adolescent Trauma Professional through the International Association of Trauma Professionals.
 She strives to employ trauma and attachment-focused approaches in her practice when applicable.

-Here at kaleidoscope child and family care, Dr. Freeman provides psychological assessments for children up to 19 years of age and accepts a limited number of child and adolescent clients for therapy.
+Here at Kaleidoscope Child and Family Care, Dr. Freeman provides psychological assessments for children and youth up to 21 years of age and accepts a limited number of child and adolescent clients for therapy.
 She is also available for consultation with parents and community partners.

 Linda Shoebottom, B.A., RSW